matthiasprobst/h5RDMtoolbox/README.md

 ![Tests](https://github.com/matthiasprobst/h5RDMtoolbox/actions/workflows/tests.yml/badge.svg)

-*Note, that the repository is under current development!
-A first stable release is planned for January, then being version 0.3.X.*
+*Note, that the repository is beta!
+A stable version is expected mid of 2023*

-The "HDF5 Research Data Management Toolbox" (h5rdmtoolbox) supports the data creation, processing and sharing of data using the HDF5 file format while fulfilling the [FAIR](https://www.nature.com/articles/sdata201618) principles.
+The "HDF5 Research Data Management Toolbox" (h5rdmtoolbox) supports data creation, processing and sharing of data using the HDF5 file format while pursuing the [FAIR](https://www.nature.com/articles/sdata201618) principles.
-So-called wrapper-classes serve as interfaces between the HDF5 files and the user and implement naming conventions, layout-definitions and provide helpful methods that facilitate processing and visualization.
-Special wrapper-classes can be written using class inheritance (some are already provided by the package), that further improve the behaviour or restrict naming and/or data organization.

-The package is divided into three sub-packages, each of which concerning a separate topic towards a FAIR data workflow.
-Note, that dependencies among the sub-packages exists, however a clear description for each sub-package can be found:
-  - `conventions`: Naming standards mostly for attributes in the HDF5 files.
-Used by wrapper classes
-  - `wrapper`: Implementation of wrapper classes: Interacting/working with HDF5 files including many useful features and user-defined methods including static and dynamic layout definition
-  - `database`: Practical and easy searching in multiple HDF5 files

-The sub-packages are described in detail in the [documentation](https://matthiasprobst.github.io/h5RDMtoolbox/).
-`Jupyter Notebooks` as tutorials are provided in the respective documentation folder (/doc/<sub-package>).
+All functionalities are wrapped around the `h5py` package (https://www.h5py.org/).
+Most additional features facilitate the work with HDF5 files.
+By including other packages such as `xarray` and conventions for attributes, visualization of data becomes fast and easy.
+Also, a database-solution for HDF5 files is provided.
+Please find the comprehensive documentation with examples [here](https://matthiasprobst.github.io/h5RDMtoolbox/).

 ## Installation